bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 60°
-- Breezy and Mostly Clear
+- Breezy and Mostly Cloudy
-- 93% humidity
+- 92% humidity
 - 17 mph wind
-- 32% cloud cover
+- 68% cloud cover
-- 42 AQI 🟩
+- 40 AQI 🟩
-- 0.74 inches of rain in the past 24 hours
+- 0.72 inches of rain in the past 24 hours
 - 0.19 inches of rain expected in the next 48 hours